johnnymcoy/TemplateBuilder/README.md

 # TemplateBuilder
 Developed with Unreal Engine 4

+# Latest
++ Just added in test Dialouge to get a mission started
++ Added the Dialouge interface to the bp for the player and aI
++ Added a missionComponent (temp bp) to add to a player to keep track of mission progress

++ NEXT
++ Add in Dialogue System properly
++ figure out Mission Component
++ Start with Get Mission from AI, then go to car
++ then remove all unused menu Items or set to disabled
++ build first level and try as standalone demo
++ then start writing out list of whats next
++ Create start Mission, Go to car, Find Keys, then Mission complete

 Features:

 ## Done:
 + Add in selection bar to main menu
-Add in Custom Physical Animation to CustomALS Character Add in gun impulse to the physical Anim part
++ Add in Custom Physical Animation to CustomALS Character
++ Add in gun impulse to the physical Anim part
-BUG- Collision on the custom physical animation doesn't really work when being shot
++ BUG- Collision on the custom physical animation doesn't really work when being shot

 When taking damage-> health left should be the Alpha of how much the customPhysicalAnimation is applied Dismemberment component